sakshi-1604/orderbook/README.md

 # Contract Functions
 The HeapOrderbook contract includes the following functions:

-insert(uint256 orderId, uint256 price, uint256 quantity): Inserts a new order into the order book and maintains the max-heap property. findMax(): Returns the order with the maximum price in the order book. findMin(): Returns the order with the minimum price in the order book. sortPrice(): Sorts the order prices in descending order. popMax(): Removes the order with the maximum price from the order book. getSortedPrices(): Returns an array of order prices sorted in descending order.
+1. insert(uint256 orderId, uint256 price, uint256 quantity): Inserts a new order into the order book and maintains the max-heap property.
+2. findMax(): Returns the order with the maximum price in the order book.
+3. findMin(): Returns the order with the minimum price in the order book.
+4. sortPrice(): Sorts the order prices in descending order.
+5. popMax(): Removes the order with the maximum price from the order book.
+6. getSortedPrices(): Returns an array of order prices sorted in descending order.

 # Versions
-hardhat: ^2.17.0
+hardhat: ^2.17.0\
-ethers: ^6.6.4
+ethers: ^6.6.4\
-chai: ^4.3.7
+chai: ^4.3.7 <br />
 hardhat-gas-reporter: ^1.0.9
 @nomicfoundation/hardhat-chai-matchers: ^2.0.1
 @nomicfoundation/hardhat-ethers: ^3.0.4